Feinstein set to return to Washington following months-long absence

 In response, Feinstein asked for the Senate to temporarily replace her on the Judiciary Committee, an idea Republicans immediately shot down.

-Senate Majority Leader Charles Schumer (D-N.Y.) told reporters last week he was hopeful Feinstein would return to the Capitol by this week and on Tuesday lauded her return.
+Senate Majority Leader Charles Schumer (D-N.Y.) told reporters last week he was hopeful Feinstein would return to the Capitol by this week, and on Tuesday, he lauded her return.

 “I’m glad that my friend Dianne is back in the Senate and ready to roll up her sleeves and get to work.
 After talking with her multiple times over the past few weeks, it’s clear she’s back where she wants to be and ready to deliver for California,” he said.

 Even without Feinstein, the Judiciary panel has advanced eight nominees in recent weeks to final votes on the Senate floor.
-Four nominations remain stalled and need her presence in order to proceed.
+Four nominations remain stalled and need her presence to proceed.

 The most prominent of those is Michael Delaney, a nominee for the 1st Circuit Court of Appeals, who remains stuck over his handling of a sexual assault case at a boarding school in New Hampshire and has yet to win the required backing of all Democrats on the panel.

-For more than a month, Democrats were down two members as Feinstein and Sen. John Fetterman (D-Pa.) were both absent.
+For more than a month, Democrats were down two members with Feinstein and Sen. John Fetterman (D-Pa.) both absent.
 Fetterman returned last month after being treated for clinical depression.

-Feinstein announced in February that she will not seek a sixth term in the upper chamber.
-Her mental acuity had come into question in recent years and she had also rolled back her workload.
+Feinstein announced in February she will not seek a sixth term in the upper chamber.
+Her mental acuity had come into question in recent years, and she has rolled back her workload.
 She stepped aside in 2021 as the leading Democrat on the Judiciary Committee after receiving heavy criticism for her handling of Justice Amy Coney Barrett’s nomination.

 She also declined to take on the role of Senate president pro tempore, which is third in line for the presidency and typically bestowed to the most senior member of the majority party.
 Sen. Patty Murray (D-Wash.) instead filled that post.